ExGranite/OnlineFoodOrderingSystem/README.md

 # Mozart - ONLINE FOOD ORDERING SYSTEM

-This is a project done in completion to the Software Engineering course. <br> The framework used is Laravel 8.0.
+This is a project done in completion to the Software Engineering course. <br> The framework used is Laravel 8.0. <br> The main focus was on the software and how it works on the backend.

 ### Source Code(s):